justinengelmann/justinengelmann.github.io/menu/projects.md

 [<span style="font-size:larger;">Reducing Ecommerce Returns Costs through Profit-Sensitive Prescriptive Modelling</span>](https://github.com/justinengelmann/Business-Analytics-and-Data-Science-WS1819)
 *MSc Course Business Analytics and Data Science*
 Ranked 2nd out of 118 students in In-Class Kaggle competition for predicting Ecommerce returns which was scored on plain ROC-AUC rather than profit.
-Implemented an algorithm to create a selective averaging ensemble of heterogeneous base models from scratch.
+Implemented an algorithm to create a selective averaging ensemble of heterogeneous base models from scratch which maximises profit rather than AUC.
 Final ensemble increased profits by 30% compared to the optimal naïve baseline strategy of never intervening.